What Tasks Will Be Automated in Future Businesses?

 “Automating a decision-making process, such as discriminating between conforming and faulty parts on a production line, makes them cheaper than when they’re done one-by-one by people.
 Labor is just really expensive, largely because it’s typically not very scalable and also partly because humans make lots of mistakes, get bored, get sick, etc.”

-He continues, “Another benefit is less about saving money and more about creating competitive advantage.
+He continues, “Another benefit is less about saving money and more about creating a competitive advantage.
 Suppose your AI-based protein-folding model can generate new pharmaceutical formulas better than your competitors’ products.
 In that case, that’s really powerful, and doubly so if it can do it faster than their scientists can.”

 Another benefit of automation is the ability to scale operations.
 As businesses grow, the tasks that need to be performed also multiply.
 Automation allows companies to handle this increased volume without a proportional rise in costs or staffing.